tushyachheda/circular_cylinder/README.md

     >$ rm -rf processor*

 ## Post-Processing:
-Post Processing is done using paraview which can be done in two ways:
+Post Processing is done using Paraview 5.6.0 which can be done in two ways:
 - Method 1:
     >$ paraFoam &